aka Star Wars Episode IV: The New Hope

 Star Wars is filled with many of these peaks of exhilaration – the scene where the Millennium Falcon finally breaks through into hyperspace always makes an audience break out into cheers.
 The climax with the tiny rebel fighters ducking and diving to attack the Death Star is one of the most exhilarating of all screen action sequences.
 (Amusingly the studio wanted to cut the sequence for cost reasons and make the escape from the Death Star with princess be the film’s climax).
 Star Wars is a film whose effect is immeasurable.
 It created an entire special effects industry; it is one that single-handedly made science fiction box-office gold and created a boom that lasts to this day; and above all it created a whole generation of science-fiction fans – I know it did me.

 Star Wars was followed by two sequels:– The Empire Strikes Back (1980) and Return of the Jedi (1983), where George Lucas revealed that Star Wars was in fact part of a giant nine film saga of which these three were respectively Episodes IV-VI.
 Accordingly, in 1980 re-release, Star Wars was retitled Star Wars Episode IV: A New Hope.
 George Lucas retired from active directing following Star Wars and turned subsequent entries over to other writers and directors.
 The series was thought to be over following Return of the Jedi but two decades later Lucas successfully revived it again with a new trilogy, Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005), where he also returned to the director’s chair.
-In 2012, George Lucas announced his retirement and a deal wherein he sold the Star Wars franchise to Disney who have announced a series of sequels, the first of which was J.J.
-Abrams’ Star Wars Episode VII: The Force Awakens (2015) and followed by Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019), featuring the principal actors from the first film, which are interspersed with a series of live-action spinoff films featuring various supporting characters with Rogue One (2016) and Solo: A Star Wars Story (2018), as well as the tv series’ The Mandalorian (2019- ), Andor (2022- ), The Book of Boba Fett (2022- ) and Obi-wan Kenobi (2022- ).
+In 2012, George Lucas announced his retirement and a deal wherein he sold the Star Wars franchise to Disney who produced a new trilogy consisting Star Wars Episode VII: The Force Awakens (2015), Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019), featuring the principal actors from the first film.
+These were interspersed with a series of live-action spinoff films featuring various supporting characters with Rogue One (2016) and Solo: A Star Wars Story (2018), as well as the tv series’ The Mandalorian (2019- ), Andor (2022- ), The Book of Boba Fett (2022- ) and Obi-wan Kenobi (2022- ).